fntz/sirius/Readme.md

 ### 8. Binding

 Support binding: view to model, view to view, model to view, or model|view to function.
-And it support all strategies (how to change content or attribute) or transform (how to transform value) methods.
+And ot them support all strategies (how to change a content or an attribute) or transform (how to transform a value) methods.

 ```coffee
 # view to view